esphome/esphome-devices/src/docs/devices/Etekcity-Voltson-ESW01-USA-R6P/index.md

 4. Plug the VCC wire back into the USB serial converter.
 The device should now boot normally.
 5. You should now see an access point with the name "esphome" in it.
 Connect to the access point and use the [captive portal](https://esphome.io/components/captive_portal) to configure the Wi-Fi settings on the device.
     - **_NOTE:_** If [Improv via Serial](https://esphome.io/components/improv_serial) was included in the configuration, you can also configure the Wi-Fi settings via serial.
 6. Once connected to Wi-Fi, you should be able to access the device's [web server](https://esphome.io/components/web_server) via its IP address.
-If you have not already, adopt the device with ESPHome Dashboard.
+If you have not already, you can now adopt the device with ESPHome Dashboard.

 ## ESP Home Configuration